Cornwall England | Explore the Cornish Coastal Path

 Trip Highlights:

-• Trek through tucked away fishing villages and pristine beaches
+• Wander through tucked away fishing villages and pristine beaches

-• Explore serene English gardens and wander around ancient castles filled with history
+• Explore timeless English gardens and castles steeped in history

-• Enjoy staples of British culture with its booming gourmet food scene
+• Savor staples of British culture alongside a thriving gourmet scene

-Welcome to Cornwall, Great Britain’s most southwesterly county.
-Surrounded on all sides by the lashings of the Atlantic Ocean and the warming currents of the Gulf Stream, this peninsula boasts over 400 miles of dramatic cliff-edged coastline complete with lush palm trees, quaint, tucked away fishing villages, windswept, pristine beaches and water that reflects the most vibrant turquoise color that you might mistake it for the Caribbean.
-Of the 1376 square miles that makes up Cornwall, 25% is designated as Areas of Outstanding Natural Beauty.
+Welcome to Cornwall, Great Britain’s most south-westerly county.
+Surrounded on all sides by the lashings of The Atlantic Ocean and the warming currents of The Gulf Stream, this peninsula boasts over 400 miles of dramatic cliff-edged coastline complete with palm trees, cute tucked away fishing villages, windswept pristine beaches and water so turquoise you might mistake it for The Caribbean.

 Trip Itinerary

-Transfer from Paddington Train station to Bodmin Parkway and Ryder-Walker will provide a taxi from the train station to your hotel in Tintagel.
+Train from Paddington Train Station to to Penzance Train Station about 5.5 hours.
+It’s a 10 minute taxi ride from the train station to Mousehole and your seaside inn.
 Meet your guide(s) and other guests for a welcome dinner.
-Overnight in a charming hotel in Tintagel.

 Distance: 7 miles.